klei1984/max/defects.md

 35. **[Fixed]** Similarly to defect 6 a cargo transfer related function (cseg01:00098F46) calls the play voice API with an invalid voice range.
 PlayVoice(V_M224, V_M224, PRIO_0) instead of PlayVoice(V_M224, V_F224, PRIO_0).

-36. The ObjectArray base class uses memcpy() to shift data in its internally allocated buffer after removal of an array element.
+36. **[Fixed]** The ObjectArray base class uses memcpy() to shift data in its internally allocated buffer after removal (cseg01:0006DB14) of an array element.
 In case the destination and source addresses overlap memmove() is supposed to be used instead of memcpy() as the latter does not guarantee proper handling of overlapping memory areas.
 The original compiler's memcpy() implementation for example performs 32 bit word copy operations and only the final non 32 bit sized data chunk is copied per byte.
 This means that if the instantiated derived array class holds a type which has an element size that is smaller than 32 bits each removal could result in data corruption in all the elements that were held after the removed item.
 It is not yet confirmed whether there were any offending types though.

-37. The TeamUnits class specific TextLoad method patches one of the unit ATTRIBS entires to disable the unit specific move & fire capability via code.
+37. **[Fixed]** The TeamUnits class specific TextLoad method patches one of the unit ATTRIBS entires to disable the unit specific move & fire capability via code.
 Most probably the Infantry was the unit in question as it lost this capability during development.
 There are other inconsistencies between the human readable and binary parsers of TextfileObject based classes which indicates that after switching to binary format from the initial text based one the text parsers were not fully maintained.

-38. The ScrollBar base class and therefore the derived LimitedScrollbar class forget to delete the Button class instance in their destructor leaking heap memory at least 56 bytes at a time.
+38. **[Fixed]** The ScrollBar base class and therefore the derived LimitedScrollbar class forget to delete the Button class instance in their destructor (cseg01:00076E67) leaking heap memory at least 56 bytes at a time.

-39. The play voice API is called with wrong voice range.
-PlayVoice(V_M229, V_F256, PRIO_0) is called when a unit is under attack and it does not gets destroyed.
+39. **[Fixed]** The play voice API is called with wrong voice range.
+PlayVoice(V_M229, V_F256, PRIO_0) is called when a unit is under attack and it does not gets destroyed (cseg01:00093C32).
 There are only four under attack type voice samples: V_F229 - V_F232 so the correct range would be PlayVoice(V_M229, V_F232, PRIO_0).
 It is not easy to test the failure scenario as a unit might be destroyed in a single shot and the API call could still randomly select a correct sample or a sample that does not exists so no incorrect sound would play.

-40. The function which builds network packet 41 (path blocked) forgets to set the packet header's *data_size* field so random garbage in random size is sent over the network.
+40. **[Fixed]** The function (cseg01:000CB020) which builds network packet 41 (path blocked) forgets to set the packet header's *data_size* field so random garbage in random size is sent over the network.
 Typically a single byte of data is sent as the most common packet on the network has one data byte.

 41. On the Network Game lobby screen clients cannot see the maps, load, scenarios and options buttons as these are only available for the host.
 The in-game help mouse spot areas for these buttons are not deactivated for clients.